• Skip to primary navigation

 Auguste Escoffier in his Guide Culinaire (1903)

-Add the sauce just before you serve.
-There's nothing worse than salad that has been sitting in its dressing for too long and resulted in turning limp, lifeless and downright soggy.
-Keep it crisp!
+Add the salad dressing just before you serve to keep it crisp.
+There's nothing worse than salad that has been sitting in its sauce for too long and resulted in turning limp, lifeless and downright soggy.

 plates of green salad with lamb's lettuce, fresh peas, chives and spring onions